s4wave/spacewave/README.md

 Each of the top-level directories contains a declaration of a data structure interface, with higher-level data structures implemented on top of the declared data structure in sub-directories.

+## SQL Implementation

+The MySQL-compatible implementation under `sql/mysql` uses the `go-mysql-server` project mapped to a block DAG data structure.